-Man walks again after surgery to reverse muscle paralysisFebruary 28th, 2013 by Jackie Carr in Surgery /
+Man walks again after surgery to reverse muscle paralysisFebruary 28, 2013 by Jackie Carr in Medicine & Health / Surgery

 After four years of confinement to a wheelchair, Rick Constantine, 58, is now walking again after undergoing an unconventional surgery at University of California, San Diego Heath System to restore the use of his leg.
 Neurosurgeon Justin Brown, MD, performed the novel 3-hour procedure.